visitscotland/digital-documents/DIGITAL-PARTNER-STANDARDS.md

 ### VisitScotland’s Architectural Roadmap and Platforms

-VisitScotland provides platforms that are open and can be integrated into, preferably Digital Partners would develop a solution using one of:
+VisitScotland provides platforms that are open and can be integrated into.
+Preferably Digital Partners would develop a solution using one of:

 - VisitScotland APIs
 - CMS (Bloomreach BRXM)